jmcnamara/rust_xlsxwriter/examples/Readme.md

   formatting allows you to apply a format to a cell or a range of cells based on user defined rule.

+* `app_data_validation.rs` - Example of how to add data validation and dropdown lists using the rust_xlsxwriter library.
+Data validation is a feature of Excel which allows you to restrict the data that a user enters in a cell and to display help and warning messages.
+It also allows you to restrict input to values in a drop down list.

 * `app_defined_name.rs` - Example of how to create defined names using the rust_xlsxwriter library.
 This functionality is used to define user friendly variable names to represent a value, a single cell,	or a range